-Rubrics

-All essays are graded with a rubric that includes four categories, content and ideas, style, organization, and mechanics, and which will be distributed and discussed in class.
-Inclass and out-of-class essays will be marked in addition to the rubrics.
+Rubrics: All essays are graded with a rubric that includes four categories, content and ideas, style, organization, and mechanics, and which will be distributed and discussed in class.
+In-class and out-of-class essays will be marked in addition to the rubrics.
 This feedback system is designed to help you improve your writing; you are responsible for understanding all marks and comments and showing progress in subsequent writing assignments by using the feedback provided.

 Please note: All written work (essays, reader responses, homework assignments) must demonstrate competency in the grammatical, syntactical, and mechanical conventions of Standard English in order to receive a passing grade.
 In this course, a grammatically, syntactically, and mechanically competent piece of writing is one that contains no more than two errors that impede clear transmission of meaning and does not repeat an error marked on a previous assignment.
-If a piece of writing repeats an error marked on a previous assignment, the student will receive half of the original grade.